ALASdoo/alasdoo_com_v2/content/english/services.md

       anim:
         avif: 'images/dev_anim.avif'
         mp4: 'images/dev_anim.mp4'
+        staticImg: 'images/development.svg'
         alt: "Developer working on laptop, with signs for CSS, HTML, JAVA and JS around him."
       content: 'We can provide both staff augmentation and dedicated teams, depending on your needs.